 GET THE FACTS

-Teen Births in Florida and Manatee County Florida has the 12th highest teen birth rate in the nation and is one of only three [out of 50] states that did not accept federal funding for the Personal Responsibility Education Program (PREP) in 2011 (Federal Funding by State, 2011).
-The PREP program is a comprehensive education program that promotes scientifically accurate and evidence-based education versus strictly abstinence
+Manatee County Florida has the 12th highest teen birth rate in the nation and is one of only three [out of 50] states that did not accept federal funding for the Personal Responsibility Education Program (PREP) in 2011 (Federal Funding by State, 2011).
+The PREP program is a comprehensive education program that promotes scientifically accurate and evidence-based education versus strictly abstinence.

 OF OUR TEENS: